 The many amazing things to do in Sofia make this city a true highlight in Bulgaria.
-A visit is worthwhile because this up-and-coming Balkan pearl is still a real insider tip.
+A visit is definitely worthwhile because this up-and-coming Balkan pearl is still a real insider tip and thrills with a number of breathtaking attractions.
 Particularly fascinating is the mix of old and new, where thousand-year-old history mixes with buildings from the communist era and modern lifestyle.
-The captivating charm of the old town is unique and the many attractions as well as museums are absolutely worth seeing.
+The captivating charm of the old town is unique, and also the many unique museums are absolutely worth seeing.
 Among the highlights is the imposing Alexander Nevsky Cathedral, which is considered to be the landmark of Sofia.
 Apart from that, there are many other places to visit in Sofia, so sightseeing in the Bulgarian capital is an unforgettable experience.

 In this travel guide, we have summarized the most beautiful attractions and the things to do in Sofia that you should not miss at a glance.
 In addition, there are many travel tips to help you plan your trip!

 The Best Things to Do in Sofia

 On a city trip to Sofia, you can look forward to a whole range of attractions worth seeing.
 Most of them are located directly in the old town and can be explored on your own during a city tour.
 So that you don’t lose the overview, we have summarized the best things to do in Sofia at a glance: